ChromaticHQ/drupalorg-slack/README.md

 ## Getting Started

 1. [Remix on Glitch](https://glitch.com/edit/#!/remix/chq-drupal-org) (easiest
+   for a quick start since Glitch will host your app and provide a URL for Slack to talk directly to; [more info on Glitch](https://glitch.com/about)).
-   for a quick start) or clone this repo and get the app running somewhere that it will be accessible.
+   Alternatively, and more traditionally, you may clone this repo and get the app running somewhere that it will be accessible on the web.
 1. Copy [`.env.sample`](.env.sample) to `.env`.
 1. Create a new app in the [Slack "Your Apps" dashboard](https://api.slack.com/apps).
-1. Create a slash command and point its request URL to your app:
+1. In your newly created Slack app configuration, Create a slash command via the "Slash Commands" tab in the sidebar and set the request URL to your app:
    `https://your-app-name-here.glitch.me/slack/events`
-1. Configure the required environment variables in `.env`.
+1. Configure the required environment variables in `.env`:
     1. `SLACK_SIGNING_SECRET`: Navigate to the "Basic Information" tab and use the "Signing Secret".
     1. `SLACK_BOT_TOKEN`: Navidate to the "Install App" tab and use the "Bot